 - Chamonix is a bustling town with a mountaineering history.

-- Ski in Italy (Courmayeur) and Switzerland (Verbier, St Gervais or Megeve) from your base in Chamonix and using a Mont Blanc unlimited card.
+- Ski in Italy (Courmayeur) and Switzerland (Verbier) and France (the Chamonix valley plus St Gervais) from your base in Chamonix and using a Mont Blanc unlimited card.

 - There are six small to mid-sized ski areas in separate parts of the valley (only two are linked via lifts).
 You will need to use buses to get to the ski areas, and they often can be jam-packed.